worflor/woflo-petsplus-mod/README.md

 ## Configuration and Expandability
 Pets+ includes a configuration file (`config/petsplus.json`) where you can customize various settings.
 Explore it yourself.
 - Roles, Abilities, and Tributes have configurations availible.
 - The backend API is open for extending via Datapacks and Add-On Mods.
-The base roles, abilities, and progression rewards can be tinkered and altered to your liking.
-Adjust or add at will.
+Base roles, abilities, and progression rewards can be tinkered, modified, or overritten to your liking.

 ## Advancements
 - "Best Friends Forever++"